aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 The Terraform code in this example only manages the Managed Service for Apache Flink application.

-Two additional resources are required, in the same AWS account and region where you are going to deploy the application:
+Additional resources are required, in the same AWS account and region where you are going to deploy the application.
+These resources must be manually created:
-1. An Amazon Kinesis Data Stream, named `ExampleOutputStream`.
+1. A Kinesis Data Stream, named `ExampleOutputStream`.
 Capacity mode = Provisioned, Provisioned Shards = 1, or more.
-2. An Amazon S3 bucket, where the application JAR will be uploaded.
+2. An S3 bucket, where the application JAR will be uploaded.
 For simplicity, the same bucket is used to store the Terraform remote state.
+It is recommended to [enable Bucket Versioning](https://developer.hashicorp.com/terraform/language/backend/s3) on the S3 bucket to allow for state recovery.

+Do not forget to create the Terraform state backend configuration as described [later](#4-terraform-state-backend) with the name of the bucket.

 ## Environment variables